-The CUET 2026 exam is scheduled for May 11 to 31, 2026.
-With approximately 15 lakh students competing for around 3 lakh seats across 230+ participating universities, it is India's most competitive undergraduate entrance exam.
-Cracking CUET UG requires not just hard work but a smart, structured CUET preparation plan that covers the right subjects, at the right depth, with the right resources.
+CUET 2026 Preparation: The CUET 2026 exam is scheduled for May 11 to 31, 2026.
+With over 15 lakh students competing for around 3 lakh seats across 230+ participating universities, it is India's most competitive UG entrance exam.
+Cracking CUET UG requires not just hard work but a smart, structured CUET preparation plan that covers the right subjects and is enabled by the appropriate CUET preparation resources.

-This comprehensive guide covers everything you need to know about how to prepare for CUET a step-by-step preparation plan, a section-wise and subject-wise strategy, stream-wise guidance for Science, Commerce, and Arts students, a month-wise CUET study plan, CUET score targets for top universities, the best books, topper tips, common mistakes to avoid, and a complete exam day strategy.
+This comprehensive guide covers everything you need to know about how to prepare for CUET a step-by-step CUET study plan, a section-wise and subject-wise preparation strategy, stream-wise guidance for Science, Commerce, and Arts students, a month-wise study plan, the best books, topper tips, common mistakes to avoid, and a complete exam day strategy.

-Follow this guide to gain a comprehensive awareness and kickstart your CUET preparation on the right footing.
+Follow this guide to gain a comprehensive awareness and boost your CUET preparation - a last sprint for CUET UG 2026.

 |